uvicmakerlab/LongNowOfUlysses/English507/Logs/HainLog.md

 "The critic who endeavors to put forth a 'reading,' puts forth not the text, but a new text in which the data has been paraphrased, elaborated, selected, truncated, and transduced."

-As in the Woolf table, there's nothing really new here, but just like the Woolf table, presentation here (in this case, phrasing) is strikingly apt.
+As in the Woolf table, there's nothing really new here, but just like the Woolf table, presentation (in this case, phrasing) is strikingly apt.

 Re: Samuels and McGann: ["Deformance and Interpretation"](http://muse.jhu.edu/login?auth=0&type=summary&url=/journals/new_literary_history/v030/30.1mcgann.html)